top of page

 The only way for pigmentation....is up

-importantly we need to treat the source, we need to re-educate the cells to stop them from partying too hard, how do we do that?
+We need to treat the source.
+That means re-educating your skin cells to stop overproducing melanin.
+And how do we do that?

 • Arbutin